-Cheapest GLP-1 Provider With No Membership Fee: Verified 2026 Cost Comparison
+Cheapest GLP-1 Provider With No Membership Fee: Verified Cost Comparison

-Affiliate disclosure: We earn a commission if you sign up through links to Eden, MEDVi, Yucca Health, and Ro on this page.
+Affiliate disclosure: We earn a commission if you sign up through links to Embody, MEDVi, Yucca Health, and Ro on this page.
 That does not change which providers we include — we include cheaper non-partner options (Fifty410, Walgreens) when they are the honest answer.
 Full disclosure →

 The short answer